 End-of-life decisions are among the most difficult to make.
 They can affect the patient’s family for years to come, both financially and emotionally.
-Still, decisions involving end-of-life care are made by Americans every day: in 2011 alone, 2,513,171 Americans died.
-Many received professional medical care in hospitals, nursing homes or even in their own homes.
+Still, decisions involving end-of-life care are made by Americans every day.
+In 2015 alone, 2.7 million Americans died.

 It’s important to make end-of-life decisions based not only on a patient’s needs but also on financial capabilities.
 Here are some common choices.

 End-of-life care is the treatment someone nearing death receives in the final days, weeks, months or sometimes years of his or her life.

 During this time, medical care and support continues regardless of whether the patient’s condition is curable or not.
 Many receive professional medical care in hospitals, nursing homes, or even in their own homes.

 Patients are then placed in either palliative care or hospice care, and the costs are paid by Medicare, Medicaid, private insurance, charities, the individual or other payment programs.

 Palliative care includes the emotional support and day-to-day help for someone with a life-threatening illness while doctors and nurses pursue a cure.
 Palliative care starts with the diagnosis and continues until the point at which it becomes clear the patient won’t survive.

 Hospice refers to treatment in which nurses, doctors, social workers, volunteers and spiritual leaders come together to provide pain management for patients who are terminally ill.

 Unlike palliative care, when a patient enters hospice care, they no longer receive treatment attempting to cure the condition.
 Doctors have exhausted those options and instead provide relief from the symptoms.